 Once I know whom am I talking to and why, it’s time to map the experience.
 I found that going from building high-level maps to detailed low-level ones usually works best, as I can narrow down the information I get from previous steps.
 That is why I start with mental models created from previous user research and outline the thought processes that users employ when undertaking the particular goals of a product.

-I continue developing the task models which help identify the set of activities the users perform outside and inside the product and ultimately the user journeys, mapping the main paths of the product the users have to go through to complete a task.
+I continue developing the customer journey which help identify the set of activities the users perform outside and inside the product and ultimately the interaction flow, mapping the main paths of the product the users have to go through.

 Building the information architecture is usually undertaken once I know the outcomes from the previous stages.

-There are 3 elements that guide me when developing the information architecture: the ontology, taxonomy and choreography, and 2 specific steps I go through: creating the sitemap and creating the feature map.
+There are 3 elements that guide me when developing the information architecture: the ontology, taxonomy and choreography of the information.
+And there are 2 specific steps I go through: creating the sitemap and creating the feature map.

-Designing the task models and user journeys help create the sitemap, which, in turn, helps develop the feature map.The sitemap contains the complete list and hierarchy of pages or screens inside the product, while the feature map is build using the sitemap to which I add content elements and taxonomy for each page.
+Designing the customer journey and the interaction flow help create the sitemap, which, in turn, helps develop the feature map.The sitemap contains the complete list and hierarchy of pages or screens inside the product, while the feature map is build using the sitemap to which I add all the content elements for each page.

 Card sorting sessions are great at getting fast user insights before deciding on a particular architecture.